The world is huge

 Get an airline credit card.

-Using an airline credit card allows you to rack up miles, including sign-up bonuses, that you can apply toward upgrades.
+Using an airline credit card allows you to rack up miles, including sign-up bonuses, to apply toward upgrades.

 Dress neatly.